scaleway/terraform-provider-scaleway/docs/data-sources/block_volume.md

 ## Retrieve a Block Storage volume

-The following commands allow you to retrieve information about a Block Storage volume, using two methods:
+The following commands allow you to:

 - retrieve a Block Storage volume specified by its name
 - retrieve a Block Storage volume specified by its ID